Kenan Yıldız: Youth career

-2023–present: First team breakthrough
+Juventus

 Yıldız made his Serie A debut for Juventus in a 3–0 away win over Udinese on 20 August 2023, coming on as a second-half substitute.
 Ten days later, he extended his contract with the club until 2027.
 He made his first start for the Juventus first team on 23 December, scoring the opening goal in a 2–1 win over Frosinone.
 This made him the club's youngest foreign goalscorer in Serie A at the age of 18 years and 233 days.
 On 16 August 2024, he extended his contract until 2029 and acquired the number 10 shirt.

 On 17 September 2024, Yıldız scored the opener of a UEFA Champions League home match against PSV Eindhoven with a curling shot; it was the first-ever goal scored in the league phase of the competition, and it rendered him the youngest-ever goalscorer for the team in the Champions League, surpassing club legend Alessandro Del Piero.
 On 27 October, Yıldız came on as a substitute in the 60th minute with Juventus trailing 4–2 to Inter Milan in the Derby d'Italia and scored a brace to make it 4–4 and to win the MVP Award of the match.
 On 11 January 2025, he opened the Derby della Mole against Torino (ended 1–1) after dribbling a few opponents and netting from outside the area with the left foot; this goal would be voted the 2024–25 Goal of the Season at the end of the season.
 He finished the 2024–25 season with seven league goals.
 He took part in Juventus' 2025 FIFA Club World Cup campaign.
 On 18 June, he scored on their debut in a 5–0 victory against Al Ain, and four days later netted a brace in a 4–1 win against Wydad Casablanca.

 Yıldız started the 2025–26 season winning the Serie A Player of the Month for August.
-On 16 September 2025, he scored a Del Piero Zone goal, which was reminiscent of Del Piero's goal against Borussia Dortmund in his successful 1995–96 UEFA Champions League campaign, as Juventus came back to force a 4–4 draw.
+On 16 September 2025, he scored a Del Piero Zone goal against Borussia Dortmund, which was reminiscent of Del Piero's goal also against Borussia Dortmund in his successful 1995–96 UEFA Champions League campaign, as Juventus came back to force a 4–4 draw.
 In doing so, he also became the fourth number 10 Juventus player (after Roberto Baggio, Del Piero, and Carlos Tevez) to score a goal against Borussia Dortmund in UEFA club competitions.
 Yıldız, who said he had never seen Del Piero's goal in 1995, told Sky Sport Italia that his shot was "instinctive".
 On 20 September, after Manuel Locatelli was subbed out at half-time break, Yıldız captained the Bianconeri in the second half of an away match drawn 1–1 to Hellas Verona.
 He is also the youngest player ever to doing so at the age of 20.
+On 7 February 2026, he extended his contract with the club until 2030.